What We Do

 Please refer to the Grant Guidelines document for a complete list of evaluation criteria, as well as additional items considered.

-The Grant LOI is available on The Olson Foundation website and must be submitted online by the submission deadline: April 1, 2024
+The grant application is available on The Olson Foundation website and must be submitted online by the submission deadline: March 7, 2025

-Initial review: The Olson Foundation leadership will conduct an initial review of the LOIs and contact applicants with questions or requests for information.
+The Olson Foundation leadership will conduct an initial review of the Grant Applications and contact applicants with questions or requests for information.

-Application Invitations: The Olson Foundation Grant Committee evaluates each LOI using the criteria listed above.
-Applicants will be either invited to complete an application or notified that their LOI is not accepted by May 13th, 2024.
+The Olson Foundation Grant Committee evaluates each Grant Application using the criteria listed above.
+Applicants will notified by mid June on the status of their application.

-Please visit our grant application page in order to register, complete, and submit a LOI for 2024.
+Please visit our grant application page in order to register, complete, and submit an application.

 Any questions about the grant guidelines must be submitted in writing to grants@olsonfoundation.org.